abhiabhijit/Kleem-AI/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1wS-FCirtBdYcW4A3YGwt80OCkwdfUVyZ
+View our app in AI Studio: [https://ai.studio/apps/drive/1wS-FCirtBdYcW4A3YGwt80OCkwdfUVyZ](https://ai.studio/apps/drive/1wS-FCirtBdYcW4A3YGwt80OCkwdfUVyZ?fullscreenApplet=true)

 ## Run Locally